availproject/avail-light/monitor-client/README.md

 Peers are marked as blacklisted when:

-1. Their health score remains below 20% for the configured duration (default: 6 hours)
-2. They have no globally reachable addresses
+1. They have no globally reachable addresses
+2. Their health score is below the `blacklist_threshold` (default: 20)

 Blacklisted peers can be removed from the blacklist by:

-1. Their health score staying above 60% for the configured duration (default: 6 hours)
+1. Their health score staying above `blacklist_removal_threshold` (default: 60)
 2. Being rediscovered with globally reachable addresses

-The blacklist duration can be configured with the `--blacklist-duration-hours` parameter.

 ## HTTP API